readme-generator/alreadyme-ai-serving/README.md

 $ docker run --gpus all -p 8080:80 alreadyme-ai-serving:v0.1.2
 ```
 The docker container will launch the server on port 80, so you should binding to your own port number (e.g. 8080).

+## Documentation
+**alreadyme-ai-serving** supports OpenAPI and you can see the documentation of the APIs in your server.
+If the server is running locally, check out `http://127.0.0.1:8080/docs` for swagger or `http://127.0.0.1:8080/redoc` for redoc.

+For convenience, we hosted [free redoc documentation page](https://jolly-zebra-41.redoc.ly/).
+You may login to see the details.

 ## License
 **alreadyme-ai-serving** is released under the Apache License 2.0.
 License can be found in [here](./LICENSE).